Search

 Masonry Training Institute

-(GRIZZLY BEAR)on JOHN'S INSURANCE - SALMO LAUNDRYMAT BUILDING Stone masonry is becoming a dying art in some communities.
-Often people have to wait months to have stone projects done by competent stone masons, or may even be forced to go with another finishing material because there is such a shortage of qualified, or willing tradesman.
-This shortage drives up the price, further depressing the stone market.
-It is a sorry situation because stone masonry projects are unequaled in beauty, durability and are virtually maintenance free.
+(GRIZZLY BEAR)on JOHN'S INSURANCE - SALMO LAUNDRYMAT BUILDING Stone masonry is becoming a dying art and essential trade.
+Often people have to wait months to have natural stone projects done by competent stone masons, or may even be forced to go with another finishing material because there is such a shortage of qualified, or willing tradesman.
+This shortage drives up the price, further depressing the stone market and hurting unsuspecting consumers that end up choosing inferior materials and workmanship.
+A sorry situation because stone masonry projects are unequaled in beauty, durability and are virtually maintenance free.
+On the other hand there are many artistic type people that would make great stone masons if they were just given that little stepping stone jump-start towards achieving their dreams of having such a career.....and that is what my story is all about.

 On the other hand there are many artistic type people that would make great stone masons if they were just given that little stepping stone jump-start towards achieving their dreams of having such a career.....and that is what my story is all about.